Tiana (The Princess and the Frog): The Princess and the Frog

 Eventually Tiana comes face to face with Facilier himself, who promises to make her dream of "Tiana's Place" a reality if she hands over a voodoo charm which plays a significant role in his plans.
 After reminding her of all the work she has done and the people who held her back, he shows her an image of her late father, telling her that she can make sure the dream he never lived to see come true.
 Seeing her family together, Tiana finally realizes what her father had meant that he never got what he wanted but he had love, what he needed.
 Tiana is able to smash the charm and leaves Facilier at the mercy of the angry voodoo spirits.

 Tiana finds Naveen, who is promising Charlotte that he will marry her but only if she will give Tiana her restaurant.
 Tiana stops him and finally admits that she loves him.
 Moved, Charlotte says she will kiss Naveen, "no marriage required", but it is already midnight and she is too late to break the spell.
 Tiana and Naveen get married in the bayou.
 Once they kiss, they finally become human again because Tiana is finally now a princess and is shown wearing her princess ball gown.
 Louis "terrifies" the realtors into accepting Tiana's offer.
 Together, Naveen and Tiana open the restaurant, now named "Tiana's Palace" and dance under the stars.
-Tiana's singing voice is also provided by Anika Noni Rose.